 Supporting the development of the Māori and Pasifika service sector workforce

-In 2016, we started developing a Pasifika Action Plan and Māori Action Plan.
-These were released in May 2017 after consultation and engagement with Māori and Pasifika communities, businesses, and learners.
+The Pasifika Action Plan and Māori Action Plan were released in May 2017 after consultation and engagement with Māori and Pasifika communities, businesses, and learners.

 Pasifika Action Plan

 Within the service sector, our Pasifika Action Plan focuses on:

 - exploring and enhancing opportunities for Pasifika in the service sector